tiagodsilva/TAESB/README.md

 python main.py
 ```

-to start a producer.
+(check `python main.py --help` for the available parameters) to start a producer.
 If you want to start multiple scenarios, execute

 ```
 python run.py --instances N